Prospectus

 Career Orientation Portfolio

-The portfolio will consist of two reflection assignments, on which you will receive personal feedback from the Science Career Service.
+The portfolio consists of two reflection assignments, on which you will receive personal feedback from the Science Career Service.
 Furthermore, you are required to attend at least two career orientation activities per year.
 Afterwards you will be asked to write a short evaluation of the event in order to reflect on what you have taken away from it.

 There are also many other career events that you can attend, for example: